onqtam/headjack/docs/why/FAQ.md

 ## Is every quote a full 100% endorsement of what's being said in it?

 Not to 100%, but to a large degree - yes.
 Some quotes are worded too strongly in some direction and have not been fact-checked but have nevertheless been picked because of their style and some general message they're conveying.
 And wouldn't you want a system that helps you fact-check and put in right proportion any opinion?
 Help us build it.

+TODO maybe remove this? because 99% of the quotes are spot on - this was added here in response to a few quotes from meaningness

 ## Won't the powers that be oppose this system?